rabbit-ear/rabbit-ear-app/readme.md

 high priority:

-- [ ] rebuild boundary doesn't work when there are two separate crease patterns.
+- [x] rebuild boundary doesn't work when there are two separate crease patterns.
-- [ ] scale-up a crease pattern, reset zoom no longer works (fixed to old size).
+- [ ] glitchy graphics near 1x1 scale.
+(500px works, scale-transform might not work)
 - [ ] simulator "reset", or better "reset zoom" should also reset it's camera
 - [ ] webgl perspective zoom broken.
 - [ ] layer order - report number of face-pairs, auto solve if number is low
 - [ ] layer order - report multiple solutions, somehow allow them to toggle it.
 - [ ] layer order solved - change assignment - layer order needs to be deleted
-- [ ] glitchy graphics near 1x1 scale.
-(500px works, scale-transform might not work)
 - [ ] right mouse click changes to camera to pan around.
 - [ ] foldedLine tool should re-assign existing creases that lay along the path.
 - [ ] rabbit ear tool. except make it the straight skeleton. convex only.